 For reported CEP sales, we calculated CEP based on delivered prices to unaffiliated purchasers in the United States.
-We made adjustments, where appropriate, from the starting price for fees charged by the U.S. affiliate,41 and early payment discounts.
-We also made deductions from the U.S. sales price for movement expenses in accordance with section 772(c)(2) of the Act.
+We made deductions from the U.S. sales price for movement expenses in accordance with section 772(c)(2) of the Act.
 These adjustments included, where applicable, inland freight from plant to port of exportation, brokerage and handling incurred in the country of manufacture, U.S. brokerage and handling, international freight, marine insurance, U.S. inland freight from port to warehouse, U.S. warehousing expense, U.S. inland freight from warehouse to the unaffiliated customer, and U.S. customs duties.